Locations:

 “Craniofacial anatomy” refers to your skull and the bone structure of your face.
 And it can contribute to OSA.

-“The shape and size of your facial skeleton and airways can be inherited,” Dr. Pena Orbea explains.
-“And certain features are risk factors for OSA because they can make your airway less open during sleep.”
+“The shape and size of a person's facial skeleton and airways can be inherited,” Dr. Pena Orbea explains.
+“And certain features are risk factors for OSA because they can make the airway less open during sleep.”

 These may include: